Friday, May 4

 4545 N Lincoln Ave · The Myron R. Szold Music & Dance Hall · 773.728.6000

-The Global Dance Party is a new Friday night series offering an exciting opportunity to experiment with dance styles from around the globe.
-Each evening will feature a dance class followed by two hours of music from live bands or DJs in our brand new Myron R. Szold Music & Dance Hall.
+The Global Dance Party series offers an exciting opportunity to experiment with dance styles from around the globe.
+Each evening will feature a dance class followed by two hours of music from live bands or DJs in our Myron R. Szold Music & Dance Hall.

 Iré Elese Abure is a performance ensemble steeped in the dance, song, and drumming traditions of Afro-Cuban folklore.
 The name, Iré Elese Abure, comes from the Yoruba culture that took root throughout the Americas, meaning “goodness from the hands of our brothers and sisters.”
 Through stage performance, the group strives to share various Afro-Cuban cultural practices, some of which were historically only experienced in spiritual contexts.
 However, by combining the sacred and the secular, we hope to inspire others to appreciate and celebrate these traditions.